kyverno/kyverno/CONTRIBUTING.md

 The [Kyverno Wiki](https://github.com/kyverno/kyverno/wiki) contains details on code design, building, and testing.
 Please review all sections.

-Before you contribute, please review and agree to abite with our community [Code of Conduct](/CODE_OF_CONDUCT.md).
+Before you contribute, please review and agree to abide by our community [Code of Conduct](/CODE_OF_CONDUCT.md).